Holardiplenty123/Music-Operation-Analysis-Excel/README.md

 A 47.1% churn rate means nearly one in two users left the platform over the four-year period.
 Combined with $2,432.86 in lost MRR from churn events alone, this is not a data observation — it is a business emergency.
 Every revenue gain from upgrades is being partially cancelled by users walking out the door.
 Until churn is addressed, sustainable MRR growth is impossible.

 **Free users are both the biggest revenue source and the biggest liability.**
-The Free plan generates $12,858.96 in MRR — the highest of all tiers.
+The Free plan generates $12,858.96 in MRR, the highest of all tiers.
 But Free users skip 1 in 5 tracks and average only 78.4 seconds of listen time per session compared to 99 seconds for Family users.
 The platform is heavily dependent on a tier that is least committed to it.
 This imbalance creates fragile revenue that is one cancellation decision away from disappearing.

 **France punches above its weight — and shows what good looks like.**
 With 98 users and $121.04 in revenue, France generates more value per user than any other market.
 Canada has 126 users but earns less.
-France's engagement quality — not its size — is what drives its revenue leadership.
+France's engagement quality, not its size, is what drives its revenue leadership.
 This matters because it tells the business where to look when setting benchmarks for other markets.

 **Reconciliation events are masking true organic growth.**
-At $2,648.24, reconciliation is the single largest MRR driver in the upgrade source breakdown — exceeding organic ($1,493.74) and referral ($819.25).
+At $2,648.24, reconciliation is the single largest MRR driver in the upgrade source breakdown, exceeding organic ($1,493.74) and referral ($819.25).
 Reconciliation represents system corrections, not real customer-driven growth.
 Stripping it out reveals that organic revenue performance is significantly lower than headline figures suggest.

 **The fraud cluster puts every metric in question.**
-With 50.2% of users flagged as a fraud cluster, the reliability of all platform metrics — sessions, engagement, revenue — must be treated with caution.
+With 50.2% of users flagged as a fraud cluster, the reliability of all platform metrics, sessions, engagement, revenue, must be treated with caution.
 If fraud cluster users are artificially inflating session counts, the true average listen duration, skip rate, and engagement scores for genuine users could look very different from what the dashboard currently reports.

 ---